ghi-electronics/Documentation/hardware/sitcore/soc.md

 *Note: As many pins share peripherals, not all peripherals will be available.*

 > [!Note]
-> Interrupts (IRQ) are only available on 16 pins at any given time.
+> Interrupts (IRQs) are only available on 16 pins at any given time.
 Of those 16 pins, the pin number must be unique.
 For
 example: PA1 and PB1 cannot both be used as interrupts at the same time, but PA1 and PB2 can.

 ## Features